Effects of the 2009 Pacific typhoon season in the Philippines: September–October

-Tropical Storm Ketsana
+Tropical Storm Ketsana (Ondoy)

 During Typhoon Ketsana, on the afternoon of September 26, Teodoro declared an overall state of calamity in Metro Manila and other 25 provinces hit by the typhoon, allowing officials to utilize emergency funds for relief and rescue.
 Army troops, police and civilian volunteers were deployed to rescue victims.
 The Philippine National Red Cross and Philippine Coast Guard dispatched teams to rescue stranded and trapped people.
 At that time, flood average was from two-feet to waist high, and in some areas are more than six feet.

 The resulting landslides and severe flooding left at least 246 people dead and 38 others missing.
 Public and private roads were clogged by vehicles stuck in floodwater.
 Thousands of motorists and more than 500 passengers were stranded at the North Luzon Expressway (NLEx).
-Distress calls and e-mails from thousands of Metro Manila and their worried relatives flooded TV and radio stations overnight as most of the power, communication and water lines were lost.
+Distress calls and e-mails from thousands of Metro Manila residents and their worried relatives flooded TV and radio stations overnight as most of the power, communication and water lines were lost.
 Ketsana also caused the shutting down of flights and operations at Ninoy Aquino International Airport for almost a day.

 The economic region of Metro Manila and many adjoining provinces incurred damages to both infrastructure and agriculture.
 Total damage of Ketsana as of September 28, 2009 is estimated at $100 million.
 Internet cafés, entertainment plazas, banks, food stores, building agencies and stores were soaked into flood and mud.

 Compared to other storm-hit areas in the Philippines, Marikina was the most devastated region, where almost all of the city's area was submerged in water not more than ten feet and tons of knee-deep mud.
 During the typhoon, Marikina River broke off from its banks and transformed streets into rivers of flood.
 The breakage of the river from its dike causes heavy flooding on other Metro Manila streets.
-Marikina residential areas, particularly Provident Village, was highly spawned by flood were at least eight people were found dead.
+Marikina residential areas, particularly Provident Village, was severely flooded where at least eight people were found dead.
 Marikina itself recorded 78 deaths, the highest among Metro Manila cities.

 At the height of the flooding, around 100,000 liters bunker oil from the paper manufacturing firm Noah's Paper Mill in Marikina spilled when pressurized by the surge.
 Most of the oil battered the city's barangays and small comparable amount combined with the Marikina River and basement of SM City Marikina.
 The spill will later complicate rescue efforts in the city.
 On September 29, National Power Corporation Flood Forecasting and Warning System released 500 cubic meters of stored water from the Angat Dam in Bulacan over a two-day period.
 The dam accumulated 100 cubic meters of water when Ketsana hit the province.

 In Mindanao, several towns in Cotabato City and nearby Sultan Kudarat municipalities were submerged.
 The closing of national highway in Bulalo, Cotabato City led to the isolation of connecting towns for several days.

-On September 28, an 11 am advisory of PAG-ASA was issued canceling all public storm signals in the country when Ketsana left Philippine Area of Responsibility.
+On September 28, an 11 am advisory of PAGASA was issued canceling all public storm signals in the country when Ketsana left Philippine Area of Responsibility.